Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 ```

 The creation of the custom resource triggers the lambda, which pulls the current
-tags from `MyEC2`, derives new tags, and sets those on the instance.
+tags from `MyEC2` instance, derives new tags, and sets those on the instance.

 ## Development